Michelle Khare

-Michelle Asha Khare (/ka:'reɪ/ kar-AY; born August 10, 1992) is an American YouTuber, television host, actress, and former professional cyclist.
-She hosts her own YouTube show, Challenge Accepted, and was the host of the children's competition program Karma on HBO Max.
+Michelle Asha Khare (/ka:'reɪ/ kar-AY; born August 10, 1992) is an American YouTuber, television host, stunt performer, actress and former professional cyclist.
+She is the co-creator and host of the YouTube reality documentary series Challenge Accepted, and the host of the children's competition program Karma on HBO Max.

-Career
+Life and career

-Khare attended Dartmouth College, studying a self-designed major in digital media and technology.
-During her studies, she interned at several companies, including Google, DreamWorks Animation, and Carousel Productions.
+Khare attended Dartmouth College, where she studied a self-designed major in digital media and technology.
+During her studies, she interned at several companies, including Google, DreamWorks Animation and Carousel Productions.

 Cycling career

 While living in Los Angeles for her internships, Khare began road and mountain cycling recreationally.
 She joined the Dartmouth Cycling Team and won the US U23 Criterium nationals in 2014.
-Khare joined the BMW Women's Professional Team where she trained and raced professionally for the 2014–2015 season.
+Khare joined the BMW Women's Professional Team, where she trained and raced professionally for the 2014–2015 season.